muratk5n/thirdwave/en/README.md

 Inner/outer bickering is not a mere extension of a "post-WWII order".
-China was on the winning side then (notice the seat at the UNSC), but they are now 'the competition'.
+China was on the winning side then (notice the seat at the UNSC), but they are now the competition.
 After the fall of the Berlin Wall Russia transitioned into free markets, democracy, yet they still had NATO crawling up their ass.
-No, the reason for the animosity is beyond the so-called spread of freedom.
+No the reason for the animosity is beyond the so-called spread of freedom.
 Russia could be a bastion of democracy tomorrow, they would still not be accepted as an ally.

 ---